A new judge with patent experience, aggressive local patent rules and favorable jury verdicts have shifted the regular patent forums.

 Case filings are now split between Delaware and West Texas with the remainder scattered across the country.
 Whether West Texas or Delaware will become the patent venue of choice is still up in the air.
 While more cases were filed in West Texas in 2020, Delaware is leading in 2021 as of the end of February.

 Texas’ “open for business” attitude may also contribute to venue decisions.
 As illustrated by a recent staggering $2 billion jury award for patent damages, Texas is hearing jury cases during the pandemic.
 Many other districts have all but stopped trying cases during the pandemic.

 If your business is in an area where non-practicing entities are seeking to monetize patent portfolios, do not be surprised if your next case is filed in the Western District of Texas.

-Robyn Ast-Gmoser and Tony Blum are members of Thompson Coburn’s Intellectual Property practice group.
+Tony Blum is a member of Thompson Coburn’s Intellectual Property practice group.
 For more information on Thompson Coburn’s experience with patent litigation, please see our practice page here.
 For more information on our Texas-based litigation teams, please see our Dallas office page here.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).